vinicius0026/rethinkdb-migrate/README.md

 ## Contributing

-Feel free to suggest contributions and to open PRs.
+Feel free to suggest improvements and to open PRs.

 ## License